Scholarship Application Period Open for

-- To complete a scholarship application you will need to have electronic copies of your written essay, and for the Local Opportunities Scholarship: proof of citizenship and proof of current residence.
+- To complete a scholarship application you will need to submit a PDF or Docx of your essay.
+For the Local Opportunities Scholarship: proof of citizenship and proof of current residence will be necessary.

 - You do not need to complete a normal program registration when applying for a scholarship.
 However, if you are planning to attend the field program, even if you do not receive a scholarship, we recommend completing a program registration since there is no other way to reserve your space.
 If you have registered for a course, and then you win a scholarship, your course downpayment would be refunded to you in full.

 - If you do not win a scholarship, but still want to attend the program, you will have roughly one week after the announcement to make a paid reservation (if space is available).
 This is only possible if there are still spaces available in the program.

 - All applicants must be at least 18 years old at the time of attending the program

 - You must be able to get to the local contact point.
 FPI will not pay for transportation costs from your hometown to this point, or back to your home.

 - Each candidate must demonstrate at least average competence in written and spoken English, as instruction on the course will be provided in English.
 Many non-native English speakers have successfully attended our courses in the past.
 If any of the instructions on this page are confusing to you, please do not hesitate to contact us at info[at]fieldprojects.org.

 - Each candidate can only win one scholarship per round of applications.
 Do not submit more than one application and essay.

 - Do NOT include your name or any identifying information in your essay.

 Frequently Asked Questions about FPI Scholarships